 Of course, only you can decide if you want a toxic chemical on your trees or near your property.
 Pesticides have shown success in killing attacking beetles before they bore into the tree bark.
 However, as satisfying as killing beetles can be, these types of products (even the mildest of them) affect other species.
 Dead, poisoned beetles are not good fodder for birds or fish.
 The drainage and run-off from chemicals sprayed on trees affects the water table as well.

 Studies show that Verbenone alone is as effective as these sprays - without the side effects.

 Beetle traps are a two edged sword.
 Because the beetles are attracted to them you would think them the perfect answer: Gather them all into the trap and be done with it.
 Unfortunately, Mountain Pine Beetles have a very poorly developed sense of direction.
 Certainly, some hit the trap.
 But many will miss the trap and hit nearby unprotected trees.
 If those trees are susceptible pines it could be devastating.

 There is some logic to using a pine beetle trap in a large aspen grove.
 If you have a large grove of trees that are NOT susceptible to beetles but are surrounded by trees that are at risk, the trap might be a good idea.
 It could pull the beetles from the infested area into an area where they will be unsuccessful at finding a suitable host tree.

 ALWAYS ask a forest professional if this is a good plan for your particular property before taking the risk.

-No, pine beetles need a LIVE tree in order to reproduce.
-They neither seek out nor reproduce in dead or dried logs.
+No, some pine beetles are attracted to recently dead logs and slash, but the logs of your cabin are either too old to emit attractants or are treated with sealers.
 If you happen to bring live pine beetles into your house on stored firewood, vacuum them with the vacuum cleaner and spray the bag with an insect killer before discarding.